Rosbifbr/ask/README.md

 ## ask
-ask allows you to chat with OpenAI chatbots in a terminal without wasting the time to open a heavy browser or to switch screens.
+ask is a very lightweight script that allows you to chat with OpenAI chatbots in a terminal without wasting the time to open a heavy browser or to switch screens.
 The application is lightweight and keeps one separate conversation history per process.

 The script uses the newer chat API from OpenAI and is preconfigured to use the GPT-4 model (gpt-4).
 You can switch to "gpt-3" for cheaper tokens and better response time in the script settings.